-- increase average check – The better realtionship you establish with customers the more they will spend.
+- increase average check – The better relationships you establish with customers the more they will spend.

-- competitive differentiation – Leting people know what makes your business special.
+- competitive differentiation – Letting people know what makes your business special.

 - building the brand – Making sure people know what your business represents.

-- improve value perceptions – Leting people know what your business is about.
+- improve value perceptions – Letting people know what your business is about.

 If you don’t know where you’re going with your marketing you will end up spending money and never getting anything in return.
-Clarifying your marketing objectives should help you determine how much your total marketing budget should be, since you can weigh the importance of achieving those objectives relative to other budget items for your restaurant or pizzeria.
+Clarifying your marketing objectives should help you determine how much your total marketing budget should be since you can weigh the importance of achieving those objectives relative to other budget items for your restaurant.